Squeeze Box: The Complete Works of "Weird Al" Yankovic: Release

 A pre-order for the set was released on January 12, 2017, via Pledge Music, almost ten months ahead of its release.
 This was due to the time it would take for the manufacturer to create the packaging.
 The box was available in both vinyl and CD formats.
 The CD version featured the discs themselves housed in custom-fitted pockets in sleeves with standard LP-size jackets.
-The LP version marked the first time that five of Yankovic's albums (viz.
-Alapalooza, Bad Hair Day, Running with Scissors, Poodle Hat, and Straight Outta Lynwood) appeared on vinyl.
+The LP version marked the first time that five of Yankovic's albums (Alapalooza, Bad Hair Day, Running with Scissors, Poodle Hat, and Straight Outta Lynwood) appeared on vinyl.
 Following the Pledge Music pre-order, only a handful of the sets were manufactured and released.

 Contents

 Squeeze Box collects all of Yankovic's 14 studio albums, ranging from his 1983 debut "Weird Al" Yankovic, to his 2014 studio release Mandatory Fun.
-Six of these records (viz.
-"Weird Al" Yankovic, "Weird Al" Yankovic in 3-D, Dare to Be Stupid, Polka Party!, Even Worse, UHF – Original Motion Picture Soundtrack and Other Stuff) were produced by Rick Derringer.
-The remaining albums (viz.
-Off the Deep End, Alapalooza, Bad Hair Day, Running with Scissors, Poodle Hat, Straight Outta Lynwood, Alpocalypse, and Mandatory Fun) were produced by Yankovic himself.
+Six of these records ("Weird Al" Yankovic, "Weird Al" Yankovic in 3-D, Dare to Be Stupid, Polka Party!, Even Worse, UHF – Original Motion Picture Soundtrack and Other Stuff) were produced by Rick Derringer.
+The remaining albums (Off the Deep End, Alapalooza, Bad Hair Day, Running with Scissors, Poodle Hat, Straight Outta Lynwood, Alpocalypse, and Mandatory Fun) were produced by Yankovic himself.
 "Weird Al" Yankovic through Bad Hair Day had been released by the now-defunct Scotti Bros.
 Records, Running with Scissors through Alpocalypse were released by Volcano Entertainment, and Mandatory Fun was released by RCA Records.
 All three labels are now under the control of Sony Music Entertainment, whose Legacy Recordings unit released the compilation.
 The songs that are featured in this collection have all been remastered.
 The fifteenth record, Medium Rarities, is a bonus album composed of new and unreleased content.